PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--
 As you can see, I moved createParticles to svelte side [CLICK]

 And particles computed with props is now a reactive variable [CLICK]

 Now, we have very little code on the left side.
 But here's where our hurdles begin.
 You can see the `useStyles`.
-We don't need to check its codebase to check if it uses React specific features or not.
+We don't need to check its codebase to see if it uses React specific features or not.
 It starts with a `use`, so ofc it does.

 So, should we go deeper into the rabbit hole of react specific parts?
 Into the useStyles function?
 Not yet!

-We still should check around for some constants and helpers
+We still should check around for some constants and helpers -->

--->

 ---